isomerpages/imda-tradetrust/_solution/How It Works.md

 <p>Demonstrate provenance and integrity, essential for document legitimacy</p>
 </li>
 <li>
-<p>Present title ownership and enable transfers from one party to the next
+<p>Present title ownership and enable transfers from one party to the next,
 and ensure singularity meaning unique original copy of electronic document using NFTs</p>
 </li>